Lessons From the Circle

 • A diverse group of people, including women and children, gathered outdoors in an urban area, attending an event with chairs arranged in rows, some seated and others standing, with high-rise buildings and trees in the background.

-Support the expansion of this work and help bring these teachings into new communities and learning environments..
+Support the expansion of this work and help bring these teachings into new communities and learning environments.
+Create opportunities for emerging storytellers to inspire future generations.

 — Helen McPhaden